Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Minimum contrast for first-order intensity estimation

 \subsection{Selection of the radius R}

 Any penalized approach requires a tuning parameter which controls the degree of shrinking of the model coefficients.
 Traditional selection criteria for regression problems involve selecting the lowest goodness-of-fit criterion among competitors.
-However, it is difficult to find a correct definition of residuals for point processes.
-Two of the mostly used methods for diagnostics of spatial point processes are the inhomogeneous $K$-function and the smoothed raw residuals.
-As our whole fitting methods is based on the $K$-function, we choose to employ the smoothed raw residuals for the selection of the radius $R$.
+However, the main problem when dealing with residual analysis for point processes is to find a correct definition of residuals since the one used in dependence models can not be used for point processes \citep{adelfio2020some}.\\ An alternative approach to defining a weighted second-order statistic is the usage of the smoothed raw residuals \citep{baddeley2005residual}.

+As our whole fitting method is based on a weighted second-order statistic, we choose to employ the smoothed raw residuals for the selection of the radius $R$.